mikhacavin/personal-webiste/src/content/pages/about.md

 \- A Guy with a sense of humor

-\- Tahan didepan Komputer/Laptop 3 Jam+
+\- Tahan didepan Komputer/Laptop 3 Jam+ (update : 8 jam - remote worker)

 \- When I have free time, I prefer to doing Exercise.